The first step in an advertising strategy is to identify strategic objectives such as driving sales or building a vivid brand personality.

 And here's what we will do about it.
 Big picture.
 One, two, three."

 That's the essence of strategic leadership and vision.

+Psycho-Dynamics of the market, the target audience.
 14 fancy letters for a simple idea: what's going on inside the brains of buyers, of perspective customers?

 Or perhaps it's not so much what people think about competitors, but what they think about your client:

 "Gosh, I don't know if I want to buy a Mac.
 So much more expensive than a PC."